JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 | 6      | 1      | 0.1%
 | Total     | 918      | 100.0%

-Of the 918 school board races, 100 are at-large.
+Of the 918 school board seats up for election, 100 are at-large.

 There are 295 traditional public school districts in WA.